A free video content platform that boasts over a billion users: is it really for you?

 Take advantage of SEO functions such as tags, descriptions, video titles and transcripts rich in keywords and search terms and you’ll find your discoverability improves even more.

-Whilst Vimeo has more kudos as a business platform but doesn’t rate for eyeballs like You Tube does.
-(Note to self – must change all our business videos to You Tube this week!)
+Whilst Vimeo has more kudos as a business platform it simply doesn’t rate for eyeballs like You Tube does.

 In fact pretty much anything you want to know about, can be found on You Tube; somewhere.